nradulovic/pyeds/README.rst

    state machine until it terminates
  - ``on_start()`` - Gets called by state machine just before the machine starts
  - ``on_terminate()`` - Gets called by state machine just before the termination
- - ``on_exception()`` - Gets called when unhandled exception has occured
+ - ``on_exception()`` - Gets called when un-handled exception has occurred.

 Arguments:
  - ``queue_size`` - is an integer specifying what is the maximum event queue size.
 When this argument is not given it defaults to 64.
+If this argument is -1 then unlimited queue size will be used.
  - ``name`` - is a string specifying the state machine name.
 When this argument is not given them the class name is taken as the state machine name.

+If init_state_cls attribute is set then that state will be initial state, otherwise, the first declared (registered) state is implicitly declared as initial state.

 State transition
 ================